Posts

 This month we have reviewed our Here to Hear session venues.
 We have visited a lot of potential venues to gauge how they will help us hear from different communities.
 Further details of the new venues will be announced soon.

-We also published our Annual Report for 2022/23, which gives an overview of the work we have done over the past 12 months in Northumberland, to engage with communities and where we have worked with commissioners and providers to highlight key issues.
+We also published our for 2022/23, which gives an overview of the work we have done over the past 12 months in Northumberland, to engage with communities and where we have worked with commissioners and providers to highlight key issues.

 Read our short report below to find out more.